coreflighttech/B737-MCP/README.md

 # ModeControlPanel

-The .hex file is used for communicating the Core Flight Tech.
+XPL_MCP_v4.hex file is used for communicating the Core Flight Tech.
 MCP and X-Plane11 Zibo737.